• Skip to primary navigation

 Notes

-1. Make sure to respect the chilling time to prevent cookies from extra spreading while baking.
+1. Make sure to respect the chilling time to prevent cookies from spreading too much while baking.

 3. Store cookies in an airtight container at room temperature for up to 3 days.